 The Philharmonic Society celebrated the centenary of Beethoven’s birth in 1870 with a concert season featuring all his symphonies, culminating in a final concert at which the Choral Fantasia and the Ninth Symphony were both performed.
 A bust of the composer was borrowed (most likely from the Crystal Palace) and placed in front of the orchestra, and the Society’s conductor W.G.
 Cusins was presented with a testimonial of thanks inscribed on vellum.

 The Directors were fired with enthusiasm.
 Five days after the concert, it was suggested that a medal should be struck in honour of the centenary ‘for presentation to artists of eminence who have assisted or might assist the society’.
 It was also suggested that Cusins should be among the initial recipients.

 The Directors turned to Leonard Charles Wyon, member of a prominent family of engravers.
 He quoted for three different designs, and gave the cost of producing medals in gold, silver or bronze.

-It was during that time that the letter of Mme.
-Fanny Linzbauer’s lawyer in Pest was written, offering the Schaller bust of Beethoven to be given to the Society in recognition of its "spontaneous acts of esteem and generosity" towards the composer.
+It was at that time that a letter from the lawyer of Madame Fanny Linzbauer came from Pest, offering the Schaller bust of Beethoven in recognition of the Society's "spontaneous acts of esteem and generosity" towards the composer.
 It arrived on 27 October.

 The Directors lost no time in telling Mme.
 Linzbauer of this.
-She was truly devoted to the composer’s memory and bravely summoned up what English she could to express her feelings, resulting in a letter of great charm:
+She was truly devoted to the composer’s memory and summoned up what modest English she could to express her feelings, resulting in a letter of great charm:

 ‘To take the bust as effigie for mint in celebration centenary to employ it for giving a prise, is a very noble idea of Lords Directors.
 This mind is greatly English.’